Tony Kanaan: IndyCar series

 Kanaan had his winningest season during 2007 in the No. 11 7-Eleven Dallara IR5-Honda Indy V8 HI7R for Andretti Green Racing.
 Kanaan won the Indy Japan 300 at Twin Ring Motegi.
 At the Indianapolis 500 Kanaan won the Scott Brayton Award for showing the spirit of the late Scott Brayton, who was killed while practicing for the 1996 Indianapolis 500.
 After a complicated race with cautions and a temporary stop, Kanaan was often referred to, along with team owner Michael Andretti, as one of the best drivers never to win the Indianapolis 500.
 Kanaan won the ABC Supply Company A. J. Foyt 225.
 Kanaan won again at the Firestone Indy 400.
 Kanaan dominated the following race, the Meijer Indy 300 at Kentucky Speedway.
 Kanaan's fifth win came at the Detroit Indy Grand Prix.
 Kanaan infamously got into a fight with Hornish that eventually involved Michael Andretti and fifteen to twenty others.
 Despite winning a season-high number of races (five) Kanaan finished third in points, behind Franchitti and Dixon.

 In 2008, Kanaan returned with Andretti Green Racing in the No. 11 7-Eleven Dallara IR5-Honda Indy V8 HI7R.
 Kanaan rose above the controversy to finish third in points with 513 points.

 Kanaan at the Indianapolis Motor Speedway for the second day of qualifying of the 2009 Indianapolis 500.

 Kanaan returned with Andretti Green Racing for 2009 in the No. 11 7-Eleven Dallara IR5-Honda Indy V8 HI7R.
 Kanaan suffered bruised ribs in Indy 500.
 Despite the injuries, Kanaan did not miss any races.
 Kanaan finished sixth in points with 386 points.

 In 2010, Kanaan returned to drive the No. 11 7-Eleven Dallara IR5-Honda Indy V8 HI7R.
 In October Kanaan was released from his contract with Andretti after 7-Eleven announced it would not return as Kanaan's primary sponsor.
 Kanaan won fourteen races and one championship in eight years with Andretti.
+He later said that teammate Ryan Hunter-Reay's technical feedback improved his own performance that season.
+When Hunter-Reay's funding came into question, Kanaan agreed to forgo part of his salary to help him complete the season.